microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

 - `start_profile` - starts profiling
 - `get_total_flops` - returns the total number of flops
 - `get_total_params` - returns the total number of params
-- `get_total_duration` - returns the total duration of forward pass
+- `get_total_duration` - returns the total duration of the model forward pass
 - `get_total_steps` - returns the total number of steps (or input batches) profiled.
 - `print_model_profile` - prints the profile annotated
 - `print_model_aggregated_profile` - prints the aggregated profile for the top modules